Mthe001/coffee-store/README.md

 # ☕ Coffee Store Website

 Welcome to the **Coffee Store Website**!
 This project is crafted with **React** and **Vite** to offer a seamless and responsive platform for browsing and ordering your favoritoffee.
-Whether you're craving a quick espresso or a creamy cappuccino, our website makes it easy to explore a wide range of coffeeproducts and place orders effortlessly.
+Whether you're craving a quick espresso or a creamy cappuccino, our website makes it easy to explore a wide range of coffeeproducts and place orders effortlessly

 ## 🚀 Key Features